joetannn/ctf-challenges/writeups/esoteric/firstmeme.md

 **FIRSTMEME WRITEUP**

-Line 1 starts the program, and line 2 is a red heering comment.
+Line 1 starts the program, and line 2 is a red herring comment.

 1. The constant variable 5 is put into RDI: